HotDocs

-HotDocs is a document automation (also known as document generation or document assembly) software company currently owned by AbacusNext.
+HotDocs is a document automation (also known as document generation or document assembly) software company currently owned by Mitratech.
 Version 1.0 of HotDocs was introduced in 1993.

 Description

-HotDocs transforms documents and graphical (PDF) forms into document-generation templates and deploys of these templates to various server environments.
+Mitratech HotDocs transforms documents and graphical (PDF) forms into document-generation templates and deploys of these templates to various server environments.

-Document modeling in HotDocs can range from variable insertions to the formation and insertions of complex, computed variables.
+Document modeling in Mitratech HotDocs can range from variable insertions to the formation and insertions of complex, computed variables.
 Business logic consisting of IF/THEN statements and REPEAT loops can be built into the template to control the inclusion or exclusion of language blocks.
 HotDocs includes a variety of other scripting instructions and sets of pre-packaged functions using boolean logic.
 HotDocs also enables system architects to create custom functions.

 In use, a HotDocs template queries the user for the information necessary to generate a document (or set of documents) and saves the information in an answer file.
 The application then uses the saved information to assemble a custom version of the document, inserting and formatting variable information, inserting the right clauses based on transactional conditions, and inserting correct pronouns and verbs.

-The HotDocs technology stack includes a logic core, a set of development tools, platforms for deploying intelligent templates in any environment, and a wide range of user-layer technologies (web applications for consuming HotDocs templates).
+The Mitratech HotDocs technology stack includes a logic core, a set of development tools, platforms for deploying intelligent templates in any environment, and a wide range of user-layer technologies (web applications for consuming HotDocs templates).

 Logic Core

-At the base of the HotDocs stack is a logic core, which consists of 1 million+ lines of code.
+At the base of the Mitratech HotDocs stack is a logic core, which consists of 1 million+ lines of code.
 The logic core enables HotDocs to handle the modeling complexities of documents and forms of any complexity and any length.

-HotDocs Developer
+Mitratech HotDocs Developer

-HotDocs Developer is a document-generation-process-modelling environment that allows a system architect to build business logic into a document.
+Mitratech HotDocs Developer is a document-generation-process-modelling environment that allows a system architect to build business logic into a document.
 HotDocs Developer, likewise, allows a system architect to design interviews (sequences of interactive data-gathering forms) that gather all the information necessary to generate the underlying document or documents.
 In combination, a modelled document and its accompanying interview are the two parts of a document automation template.

 HotDocs Developer works within commercially available word processors such as Microsoft Word.
 This approach is useful for organizations that want to retain all the formatting attributes currently used in their word processing documents, including font faces, columns, pagination elements, etc.

 HotDocs includes a development environment for the automation of PDF-based graphical forms (fields, checkboxes, etc.).
 HotDocs allows for shared components among any number of documents, meaning all the Word documents, WordPerfect documents, and PDF-based forms in a set can be generated from a single answer file.